 For example, if you made a purchase order for 2x Lens, 1x Laptop, and 5x Batteries and received a part of the order, say you haven’t received 3 batteries out of 5.
 See image below:

 Uncheck ‘Update product catalog with items received’ if you do not want the system to be updated automatically.
-The image below shows how the pricing table will be shown after you receive the items.
+After you hit ‘Save’, the PO line items will show 2 items as received and 1 as items pending.

-When you click the link under ‘Items Received’ in the PO line items table, e.g. 1 of 5 batteries, it will pop up a ‘Receivable History’ on that item.
-See image below:
+When you click the link under ‘Items Received’ in the PO line items table, e.g. 3 of 5 batteries, it will pop up a ‘Receivable History’ on that item.
+See the image below:

 You can also view which items have been received against a purchase order from the ‘Associated Items’ tab at the bottom of the Purchase Order details page.